majewsky/blog-data/posts/argh-pm.md

 > area) points back at the original index record.
 (I'm tempted to use the word "insane", but it feels like I use that
 > word so often when talking about RPM that it has lost all meaning.)

-And that's it for the header section.

 # The signature section

-Another thing that sets RPM apart from other package formats is that it includes signature right in the file, rather than e.g. a detached GPG signature in a separate file.
+Another thing that sets RPM apart from other package formats is that it includes signatures right in the file, rather than e.g. a detached GPG signature in a separate file.

-Some of the signatures go over the header section, so they cannot go into the header section, which is why there is a signature section before the header section.
+Some of the signatures go over the header section, so they cannot go into there.
+So there is a signature section before the header section.
 And again, it's a key-value database.
 Let's see what's in it.

 ```
 tag 62 (HEADERSIGNATURES): length 16